MKJM2/Tap/README.md

 no long term goal.
 The purpose of this project was and remains education and fun.

 ## Current state of affairs:
-- Rust / C++ inspired syntax
+- **bilingual keywords** (English + Polish aliases for all keywords) 🇵🇱
-- tree walking interpreter
+- a slow tree walking interpreter
 - rudimentary runtime type checking
 - hand rolled lexer & parser
-- basic closure & lexical scoping
+- basic closures & lexical scoping
-- **bilingual keywords** (English + Polish aliases for all keywords) 🇵🇱

 ## but... why?
 Because I can.
 Also it's fun.
 Lexing and parsing are already solved problems (see the excellent [logos](https://docs.rs/logos/latest/logos/) crate for creating lexers, or [nom](https://docs.rs/nom/latest/nom/) creating parsers.
 People older to the trade are surely familiar with the [GNU Bison](https://www.gnu.org/software/bison/) parser _generator_).

 ## Planned features
 - type inference
 - emitting byte code + a VM implementation
-- VM
-- potentially experimenting into JIT compilation (but nothing too serious, I have a life)
+- potentially looking into JIT compilation (but nothing too serious, I have a life)
 - a faster, state machine based lexer (DFA)
     - might require edits to the Tap grammar
     - perfect hashing for keywords?